 It is not those who are weak that endure, but the strong.
 It is not the frightened that march forward, but the bold.
 It is not the coward who charges headlong into battle, but the brave.
 As Jesus mentioned, the violent take heaven by force, and they have been since the beginning.

 It is those who give it all to the Lord, that lay down their very lives for the call.
 It is those who walk in the power of the Holy Spirit that become victorious.
 He is powerful, valiant, and fearless, and He will make you just like the saints of old if you give Him everything.

 Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he.
 From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force.
 For all the Prophets and the Law prophesied until John, and if you are willing to accept it, he is Elijah who is to come.
 He who has ears to hear, let him hear.
 Matthew 11:11-15

 Paul was nearly stoned to death and beaten with rods three times. yet the Lord saved his life until he had reached old age.
 Until he finished his race.
 He boldly preached the Gospel and he taught the Lord’s servants without fail.
-Not afraid of the beatings and horrible mistreatment that he met by the hands of wicked men.
+Not afraid of the beatings and horrible mistreatment that he met at the hands of wicked men.
 Because he knew the greater reward was in store for him and it was all for the sake of Christ, for the sake of the call.

 But Jews came from Antioch and Iconium and having persuaded the crowds, they stoned Paul and dragged him out of the city, supposing that he was dead.
 But when the disciples gathered about him, he rose up and entered the city, and on the next day he went on with Barnabas to Derbe.